-In addition to the specifications within Section 3.1, the following specifications apply for Production Semi-Automatic Pistols.
+In addition to the specifications within Section 3.1, the following specifications apply for Production Pistols.

-Firearm / Caliber: Pistols for this Division are approved by NRA Law Enforcement Competitions and listed on the Law Enforcement Competitions website.
-To be considered, must be a mass produced center-fire semi-automatic pistol made for police or military use (at least 1,000 pistols), unmodified stock catalog item in its original factory condition, and have a double, double/single, or striker type action.
-Must be capable of chambering and firing .35 caliber or larger ammunition, or FN 5.7 x 28 caliber ammunition.
-All double action semi-automatic pistols must fire the first shot of every stage double action.
+Firearm / Caliber: Approved Pistols for this Division are listed in Police Pistol Combat Bulletin 14.1 on the Law Enforcement Competitions website.
+To be considered for approval the pistol must be a mass produced center-fire semi-automatic pistol made for police or military use (at least 1,000 pistols), a stock catalog item that is unmodified from its original factory condition, and have a double, double/single, or striker type action.
+Double/single actions pistols must have a manual decocking device, or equipped with an automatic decocker that returns the pistol to double action mode when the slide is released.
+All double/single action and double action pistols must fire the first shot of every stage double action.